-The recommended method for altering the startup parameters for Sybase is through the Sybase Config Server Utility.
-But because there are other methods of editing the Runserver file and the Windows NT Registry mainly Edit and Regedt32 an inconsistency may exist between the two.
-When this happens the manner in which Sybase runs depends upon the method in which it was started.
+The recommended method for altering the startup parameters for Sybase is through the Sybase Configuration Server Utility.
+But because there are other methods of editing the Runserver file and the Windows NT Registry mainly Edit and Regedt32, an inconsistency may exist between the two.
+When this happens the manner in which Sybase runs is now predictable.
 If you start Sybase SQL Server via the Services Manager or the Control Panel, Services menu, the Registry values are utilized.
-If you manually start Sybase SQL Server at the DOS Prompt via Servername.bat then the parameters listed in the Servername.bat file take effect.
+If you manually start Sybase SQL Server at the DOS prompt or use the Servername.bat file then the parameters specified will take effect.
+If the Registry has an entry for a parameter not specified at the DOS prompt or the Servername.bat file then the Registry parameter value(s) will be used as the default.

-The Sybase Server Config Utility does not verify or resolve any inconsistencies between the Runserver file and the Registry.
-You will need to manually check that the command line parameters specified in the C:\SQL10\install directory Servername.bat file match the Registry entries for arg0-argx under the heading of HKEY_LOCAL_MACHINE, SOFTWARE, Sybase, Server, Servername, Parameters.
+The Sybase Server Configuration Utility does not verify or resolve any inconsistencies between the Runserver file and the Registry.
+You will need to manually check that the command line parameters specified in the C:\SQL11\install directory Servername.bat file match the Registry entries for arg0-argx under the heading of HKEY\LOCAL\MACHINE, SOFTWARE, Sybase, Server, Servername, Parameters.
 In the Servername.bat file, if multiple entries are listed for the same parameter, the last parameter is the one utilized.
 In the Registry, if multiple entries are listed for the same parameter, the arg with the highest number associated with it is the one utilized.